brawaru/Brawaru/SUPPORT.md

 All my contributions are made free of charge, and done in spare time.
 I don't have a job, and don't see having one right now due to _reasons_.

-Sadly, times are getting really hard and these days I cannot even afford the essentials like food, clothing, or rent.
+Sadly, times are getting really difficult and these days I cannot even afford the essentials like food, clothing, or rent.
 So I sincerely ask you, if I have helped you or your project, or you just like my work, please consider supporting me by making a donation, it would really mean a lot these days.
 Don't do that if you are in difficult situation yourself.